miwipe/metaDMG_installation/README.md

-# metaDMG_installation
+# metaDMG Installation and run commands
-This installs a previous version of metaDMG that are compatible with the GUI dashboard.
+This installs a previous version of metaDMG that are compatible with the python GUI dashboard.
 A new and updated version will soon be released.

 # Installing metaDMG using conda and pip